barneayoav/FacebookDesktopInterface/README.md

 and have a basic Facebook experience(Wall, Friends, Albums etc.),

-while also providinga new feature - Contests which allows the user to create a contest via a post and manage it through the application.
+while also providing a new feature - Contests which allows the user to create a contest via a post and manage it through the application.